itmekevin/CoinStir/README.md

 Withdraws:

 A user may initiate a withdraw in the same way a transaction is initiated, however the recipiant is themself.
 No 1% fee is charged on withdrawals, only gas used in the operation.
+There is an emergency withdraw function built-in that bypasses the relayer entirely, compromising privacy but ensuring users are able to access their funds in the event of a relayer issue.

 Oversight:

 In an effort to prevent money laundering, there is the ability for oversight organizations to be granted access to review all history for any wallet.
 This grants the ability to "look behind the curtain" of the app for permissioned users such as governments or other regulatory agencies.
+Wallets may also be blocked from creating transactions, though they can never be blocked from withdrawing their own funds.